 - Milk collection shells: Whilst breast shells are not an item of clothing they are a very handy accessory that is used to collect precious ‘liquid gold’ milk.
-They are discreet and comfortable meaning no more nursing pads or milk-stained shirts!
+They are discreet and comfortable meaning no more nursing pads or milk-stained shirts casino-room!
 They contain no BPA and make for the perfect baby shower/new mom gift too.

 Breast milk can also cause some pretty stubborn stains!
 Our guide to removing them is a must read.